What Human Food Can Dogs Eat? Can Dogs Eat People Foods?

-The kindest people are usually those who have a deep passion for dogs.
-Our Canine friends become part of the family, and in addition to sharing our hearts and homes with them, some pups will even share our beds.
-Surely our favorite dog foods are fine for humans as well, right?
+Our canine friends inevitably become part of the family.
+And in addition to sharing our hearts and homes with them, some pups will even share our beds and food.
+Surely our favorite human foods are fine for dogs as well, right?
 Not necessarily.
-There are certain people foods that dog owners are able to digest perfectly well, but dogs could suffer severe health problems if they eat that same food.
+There are certain foods that dog owners are able to digest perfectly well, but dogs could suffer severe health problems if they eat that same food.

-The digestion process is slower in humans because their intestinal tract is significantly longer than that of dogs.
+The digestion process is slower in humans because their intestinal tract is significantly longer than in dogs.
 Therefore, human bodies have more time to break down and absorb all the nutrients.
-More complex food that takes more time to digest, like grain and plant based foods could cause problems for the smaller digestive systems of dogs.
+More complex food that takes more time to digest, like grain and plant-based foods could cause problems for the smaller digestive systems of dogs.

 Dogs are capable of consuming a lot of foods that humans eat, leading to health benefits like better breath, joint strength, and allergy resistance.
 Learn which foods are safe for your dog to eat, and which ones can send your dog right to the emergency vet before you feed him.
 Do not ignore the fact that even good foods can cause obesity in dogs, a major health concern for American dogs.
 Be sure that your dog is fed only the best quality foods.